 Our multidisciplinary medical team of breast cancer specialists consists of:

-NHCI’s Breast Cancer Program holds weekly multidisciplinary breast cancer conferences to provide a forum for breast cancer specialists to review radiology and pathology images and discuss the best Breast Cancer Treatment Options, including clinical trials, and agree upon an evidence-based treatment plan for each patient.
-By prospectively discussing breast cancer cases during conference, breast cancer patients get the benefit of not just one clinical perspective but more than a dozen expert opinions.
+NHCI’s Breast Cancer Program holds a weekly multidisciplinary breast cancer conferences to provide a forum for breast cancer specialists to review radiology and pathology images and discuss the best breast cancer treatment options, including clinical trials, and agree upon an evidence-based treatment plan for each patient.
+By discussing breast cancer cases during conference, breast cancer patients get the benefit of not just one clinical perspective but more than a dozen expert opinions.

 Expand the content below for more information about breast cancer treatments.

-For anyone facing breast cancer treatment and recovery, ongoing support is crucial to a patient’s quality of life.
+For anyone facing breast cancer, ongoing support is crucial to maintain quality of life.
 Northside Hospital Cancer Institute’s Breast Cancer Program provides a full range of breast cancer support and survivorship programs and services to address the unique needs of each breast cancer patient and survivor.

-Breast cancer treatment and recovery can be overwhelming, which is why our Breast Cancer Program offers patients access to oncology nurse navigators to guide them through every step of their cancer journey – from diagnosis and treatment to recovery.
+Breast cancer treatment and recovery can be overwhelming, which is why our Breast Cancer Program offers patients access to oncology nurse navigators to guide them through every step of their cancer.
 Our breast cancer nurse navigators are registered nurses with extensive knowledge and training in oncology.
 They are available to provide education and support to patients who are diagnosed and/or treated within the Northside Hospital system.

 Our oncology nurse navigators facilitate access to Northside Hospital Cancer Institute’s comprehensive portfolio of cancer patient support and survivorship services to ensure each breast cancer patient receives coordinated and personalized care.